GenesysCloudBlueprints/email-aws-comprehend-blueprint/blueprint/README.md

 ### Deploy the Genesys Cloud objects

-We will use Genesys Cloud **CX as Code**, Genesys Cloud Python SDK and Genesys Cloud's Archy tools to deploy all of the Genesys Cloud objects that are used to handle the email flow in this blueprint.
+We use Genesys Cloud CX as Code, Genesys Cloud Python SDK, and Genesys Cloud's Archy tools to deploy all the Genesys Cloud objects that are used to handle the email flow in this blueprint.

-Do the following actions to deploy the flow:
+To deploy the email flow:

-1. Set your credentials and AWS region
+1. Set up your credentials and AWS regions
-2. Set up your **CX as Code** `flow.auto.tfvars` file
+2. Set the CX as Code `flow.auto.tfvars` file
 3. Configure your Terraform backend
 4. Initialize Terraform
 5. Apply your Terraform changes

-### Set up your credentials and AWS Regions
+### Set up your credentials and AWS regions

-All the Genesys Cloud OAuth2 credentials and AWS region configuration used by **CX as Code** are handled through environment variables.
-The following environment variables need to be set before you run your Terraform configuration:
+All the Genesys Cloud OAuth2 credentials and AWS region configuration used by CX as Code are handled through environment variables.
+Set the following environment variables before you run your Terraform configuration:

-1. `GENESYSCLOUD_OAUTHCLIENT_ID` - The Genesys Cloud OAuth2 client credential under which the Cx as Code provider will run.
-For more information about how to setup a Genesys Cloud OAuth2 client credential, see [Create an OAuth client](https://help.mypurecloud.com/articles/create-an-oauth-client/ "Opens the Create an OAuth client page") in the Genesys Cloud Resource Center.
+1. `GENESYSCLOUD_OAUTHCLIENT_ID` - The Genesys Cloud OAuth2 client credential under which the CX as Code provider runs.
+For more information about how to set up a Genesys Cloud OAuth2 client credential, see [Create an OAuth client](https://help.mypurecloud.com/articles/create-an-oauth-client/ "Opens the Create an OAuth client page") in the Genesys Cloud Resource Center.

-2. `GENESYSCLOUD_OAUTHCLIENT_SECRET` - The Genesys Cloud OAuth2 client secret under which the Cx as Code provider will run.
+2. `GENESYSCLOUD_OAUTHCLIENT_SECRET` - The Genesys Cloud OAuth2 client secret under which the CX as Code provider runs.

 3. `GENESYSCLOUD_REGION` - The region used by the Genesys Cloud OAuth2 client.
-You can see the valid regions that can be found in the AWS region field listed in the [Platform API](https://developer.genesys.cloud/api/rest/ "Opens the Platform API page") page in the Genesys Cloud Developer Center.
+The [Platform API](https://developer.genesys.cloud/api/rest/ "Opens the Platform API page") page in the Genesys Cloud Developer Center lists the Genesys Cloud regions and the corresponding AWS regions.

-4. `GENESYSCLOUD_API_REGION` - The Genesys Cloud API endpoint to which the Genesys Cloud SDK will connect.
-Valid values can be found in the `API SERVER` field listed in the [Platform API](https://developer.genesys.cloud/api/rest/ "Opens the Platform API page") page in the Genesys Cloud Developer Center.
+4. `GENESYSCLOUD_API_REGION` - The Genesys Cloud API endpoint to which the Genesys Cloud SDK connects.
+You can see the valid values in the `API SERVER` field listed in the [Platform API](https://developer.genesys.cloud/api/rest/ "Opens the Platform API page") page in the Genesys Cloud Developer Center.

 5. `GENESYSCLOUD_ARCHY_REGION` - The Genesys Cloud domain name that Archy uses to resolve the Genesys Cloud AWS region to which it connects.
 Valid locations include:
 ```